harrisonchiu/FMC-ND/Regression/rev4 Updated Dataset/README.md

 Data used were **not ANTIANOMALY** (included the take off ROC data)

+**EDIT:** On revision, R Squared is *not* adequate measure for fitness for 2nd order and above.
+Data and comments below relating to R Squared should be take to less consideration.
+MSE is a much better comparison tool (see Excel worksheet) and in the context of our working, max residual as well.

 ### Data Settings
 Total datasets for 787-8 (B787-8 (502)eis v11) plane with settings (the added ones italicized)\
 FORMAT: `Range // Payload // Initial Mass`